nttcslab-sp/kaldiio/README.md

 ### open_like_kaldi

 ``kaldiio.open_like_kaldi`` maybe a useful tool if you are familiar with Kaldi.
-This functions can performs as following,
+This function can performs as following,

 ```python
 from kaldiio import open_like_kaldi